Pumpkin Seeds: Health Benefits and How-To

 Last Updated on:

-At this time of year, pumpkins are ubiquitous.
-But we think it’s time to take a closer look at something inside the pumpkin that often ends up in the compost bin – the seeds.
+Perhaps it’s time to take a closer look at something inside the pumpkin that often ends up in the compost bin – the seeds.
 Also known as pepitas, toasted pumpkin seeds are a popular snack in Mexico.
-While they are freshest at this time of the year, when pumpkins are in season, they can be found year-round in the bulk section of most grocery stores.
+While they are freshest during fall and winter, when pumpkins are in season, they can be found year-round in the nuts & snack section, or the bulk section of most grocery stores.

 Pepitas are flat and typically dark green in color.
 When raw, they have a somewhat chewy texture and a subtly sweet flavor.